drewkerrigan/riak-ruby-ledger/README.md

 # Riak-Ruby-Ledger

-A PNCounter CRDT with ledger transaction ids for tunable write idempotence
+A PNCounter CRDT with ledger transaction ids for tunable retry policies

 ## Summary of Functionality